chrisq31/PunkApiViewer/README.md

 notes -CQC

+The build folder is ready to be deployed.
+You may serve it with a static server:

+  serve -s build

 I have used the beer name instead of id to fetch the beer.
 I could use id, as is simpler, though is not as readable for the viewer - especially for bookmarking/refresh/deeplink.